Importing a Car

 Finally, the importer must register the car with the Spanish traffic department and obtain the necessary insurance documents.
 Following these steps will help ensure a smooth, stress-free process when importing a car into Spain.

 The first step is making sure the car is roadworthy.
 Every vehicle on Spanish roads requires an ITV or Inspección Técnica de Vehículos.
 Some blogs/sites say it isn’t necessary if you have a valid MOT, this is INCORRECT!
+Our guide on how to take an ITV test in Spain is here.

 If the car has a valid MOT and is from 2018 or newer then the test is cheaper and much quicker, (they just check the chassis number, car papers and the CO2 emissions.) usually taking less than 5 minutes.